teoziyiivy/tp/docs/DeveloperGuide.md

 The UML sequence diagram above shows what happens when the method `addScheduledWorkout(...)` is called.
 Parameters are generated and a `ScheduledWorkout` object is added into the `scheduledWorkouts` ArrayList.
-This is achieved by a few method calls which are omitted from this diagram.
+There are a few method calls which are omitted from this diagram.
 The main focus is on `cleanUpScheduleList()`.
 Once called, **if** there are any overdue workouts, a `loop` is entered and calls `updateOrDeleteScheduledWorkout(...)` repeatedly until the `loop` condition is satisfied.
 Essentially, depending on whether the overdue workout detected is recurring, the workout is either deleted or rescheduled appropriately.
 Once the `loop` block exits, `sortScheduleList()` is called and the
 `scheduledWorkouts` is sorted in *ascending* order of `DateTime`

-This "updating" is done in any method call that outputs something to the user to ensure a correctly sorted and cleaned up list is output to the user.
+This "updating" is done in any method call that outputs something to the user to ensure a correctly sorted and cleaned up list is always output to the user.
 This also ensures the `scheduledWorkouts` ArrayList remains free of overdue workouts.

 ## Product scope
 ### Target user profile